 After we familiarize ourselves with muscle balm, we will explore the world of CBD balm.
 Having a good understanding of this information can help you make a better-informed decision when it comes to purchasing a muscle relief product.
-If you're not familiar with muscle balm you could be missing out on some incredible pain relief when it comes to sore and achy muscles.
+If you're not familiar with muscle balm you could be missing out on an incredible product when it comes to sore and achy muscles.
 Many of us push our body to the limit on a continual basis.
-Whether it be to physical exercise, work, or even lack of exercise, at one point or another you are bound to end up with stiff, sore, achy muscles, painful joints, and eventually arthritis.
+Whether it be to physical exercise, work, or even lack of exercise, at one point or another you are bound to end up with stiff, sore and/or achy muscles.

-Managing these conditions can become quite the task.
-Most often, people visit a doctor where they receive a prescription medication.
-Prescription medications work for hundreds of millions of people, but they also cause issues for almost as many.
-The potential side effects from prescription drugs are dangerous and numerous these days.
-Many people are looking for alternative ways to help what's ailing them.
-There are often times natural solutions or remedies that are remarkably similar to prescription ones.
+There are often times natural solutions that offer substantial support.
 In the case of achy muscles, joints, and bones, there are many different plants that could benefit you like menthol, eucalyptus, and others.
 In the medical field these plants are called a counterirritant.
 A counter irritant works by creating a cooling sensation followed by a warm feeling in muscles.
-Before you go taking prescription medication to relieve achy muscles, stiff painful joints, or the symptoms of arthritis, you may want to consider other options such as topical rubs like muscle balm.
+Before opting for an OTC or prescription pill next time your achy, you may want to consider other options such as topical rubs like muscle balm.

-A muscle balm is a liquid or cream that is rubbed onto skin or muscles.
+A muscle balm is a liquid or cream that is rubbed onto skin or muscles that provides minor relief from aches and general discomfort.
 A muscle balm is a type of liniment.
 Per Merriam-Webster dictionary a liniment is described by definition as "a liquid or semi liquid preparation that is applied to the skin as an anodyne or a counterirritant.'
-Many of the muscle balms today are a thick pasty cream.
+Many of the muscle bombs today are a thick pasty cream.
 They are similar to Vaseline petroleum jelly.
 They are infused with a wide variety of different herbs and sometimes they have over the counter and even prescription medications added to them.
-A lot of the muscle balm on the market today incorporates the cooling warming effects of different varieties of menthol or eucalyptol.
+A lot of the muscle balm on the market today incorporates the cooling warming effects of different varieties of menthol or eucalyptol, most do however contain cbd isolate UK, to help with increasing the cbd content.

 There are many ways to make muscle balms.
 Some people like to do this at home themselves whereas others prefer the convenience of having someone else put the ingredients together.
 Muscle balms are made utilizing an oil with counterirritants.
 The oil is then added to petroleum jelly or other creams to help keep it applied to the skin.
 There are many different recipes for muscle balms.
 Some call for ingredients like MCT coconut oil, avocado oil, olive oil, and/or sweet almond oil, cayenne pepper flakes, beeswax pellets, peppermint oil, lavender oil, eucalyptus oil, clove oil, and cinnamon oil.